johnsonjh/VEDIT/README.md

 VEDIT is an editor designed to take full advantage of a CRT display to make your word processing and program development editing as fast and easy as possible.
-VEDIT's "Visual Mode" offers true "What-you-see-is-what-you-get" type editing, which continuously displays a region of your file on the screen and allows any changes made to the screen display to become the changes in the file.
+VEDIT's "Visual Mode" offers true "What‑you‑see‑is‑what‑you‑get" type editing, which continuously displays a region of your file on the screen and allows any changes made to the screen display to become the changes in the file.
 You can change the screen display by moving the displayed cursor to any